 It’s expected that by 2022, up to 80% of common customer service inquiries will be deflected to chatbots, decreasing banking interaction costs by an average of 70 cents per interaction.

-Finn estimates that an average call to a banking customer service line costs $7.20.
+Finn estimates that an average call to a bank contact center costs $7.20.
 By plotting the volume of engagements received by a mid-sized bank, and factoring in the task completion rates and the percentage of customers that will prefer digital channels, we can estimate the cost savings per year across three categories:

 - End to end in chat (leveraging API’s)